Current and Recent Exhibitions by Racing Magpie

 Stellar Regions - New works by Hoka Skenandore (Oneida, Oglala Lakota, La Jolla Band of Luiseno, Chicano).
 This body of work began during my time at the University of Oklahoma (2017-2020).
 While working on my MFA I took a deeper look at my family and the artistic traditions they established.
 I am part of a lineage that includes the ceramics of my Grandmother Rose Kerstetter, the Lakota Dolls and artwork of my late Mother Olivia Skenandore & the paintings, prints and sculptures of my late Uncle Fritz Scholder.
 I also inherit the legacies of the schools I attended, the Institute of American Indian Arts as well the University of Oklahoma.
 Central to all of these people and places is the creation of contemporary art created from the deepest roots of our individual cultures.
 This body of work reflects my investigation of a personal family history as well as my own influences, one of the largest being Style Writing.

 Responsibilities and Obligations: Understanding Mitákuye Oyásʼiŋ.
-Installation by Clementine Bordeaux (Sicangu Lakota), Layli Long Soldier (Oglala Lakota), and Mary V. Bordeaux (Sicangu Lakota).
+Installation by Clementine Bordeaux (Sicangu Oglala Lakota), Layli Long Soldier (Oglala Lakota), and Mary V. Bordeaux (Sicangu Oglala Lakota).
 Previously shown at the Public Functionary gallery and the All My Relations gallery in Minneapolis, Minnesota, the Plains Art Museum in Fargo, North Dakota, and the Contemporary Art Center, New Orleans, with guest artist Mikayla Patton (Oglala Lakota).

 Untitled: New paintings by Dwayne Wilcox (Oglala Lakota).
 Dwayne “Chuck” Wilcox was born in Kadoka, South Dakota, attended Crazy Horse High School, and served in the military for four years.
 While he has no formal art training, Chuck had his first commissioned art piece in 1974, which eventually lead to a full-time career.
 His work has been exhibited at the National Museum of the American Indian in New York City; Gilcrease Museum, Tulsa, OK; Red Cloud Heritage Museum, Rine Ridge, SD; Peabody Essex Museum, Salem, MA; the University of Alaska, Anchorage; among many other venues.
 While he is best known for his ledger art, he is developing a new line of paintings.
 We are exhibiting an evolving rotation of these vibrant paintings as he produces them.
 Each time you come to the gallery, you may see new works fresh from his studio!